This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 The whole problem, of course is that this is yet another case of Rowling and numbers.
 Finding ourselves in a place where we knowingly have to accept some of Rowling’s numbers, dates, and calculations while deliberately overlooking others is not where we really want to be.
 But we are already far too often forced to serve time there.

 For example, Rowling’s adoption of the 1960 birth date for the Marauder cohort, completely contradicts any way in which Sirius Black’s statement that “the Lestranges” were a part of the gang of Slytherins that Snape ran with at school.
-Not unless we also dismiss the dates on the Black family tapestry sketch.
+Unless we also dismiss the dates on the Black family tapestry sketch.
 Which really does appear to be necessary.
 It also completely contradicts Remus’s statement that James was still “only 15” at the time of our trip into the Pensieve to view Snape’s worst memory.
 There is no way that he could still be 15 when sitting the OWLs in June if his birthday had been back in March.

 But to dismiss a few of Rowling’s numbers in this particular instance might give us a handle upon a heretofore irresolvable puzzle relating to the progress of VoldWar I.

-Post-HBP, far too little of what we had been told about the course of VoldWar I really added up, and post DHs the situation has not improved.
+Post-HBP, far too little of what we had been told about the course of VoldWar I still added up, and post DHs the situation has not improved.
 Over the first 4–5 books we were left to draft in the basic picture ourselves.
 Which, in most cases, usually resulted in filling in a sketch of a standard Evil Overlord, copied from a dozen other fantasy epics, attempting a routine campaign to overthrow the government by guerrilla action and quasi-military means.
 And while the various fan iterations didn’t quite match up to everything said in the books there was more of a consensus than not.

 It was a monumental edifice of a sandcastle, and one that collapsed as soon as the tide of HBP washed over it.
 There is very little manner in which the official Riddle backstory as presented in HBP can be adjusted to develop into the standard fanon extrapolation of Voldemort’s first rise.
 The two pictures refuse to match up.
 The “enemy leader” model of fan expectations with his accompanying formerly broad public support and armies of allies simply fails to materialize in the face of HBP’s overtly criminal gangster Boss.